Negative Training for Neural Dialogue Response Generation: Experiments

 where the generator $G$ refers to the seq2seq model $P_{\theta}$.
 The GAN framework is very attractive for tackling the generic response problem \cite{jiwei17gan, yizhe18aim}, because the discriminator can act as a critic to judge whether a response sample is boring.
 We describe the training details and hyper-parameter setting for the GAN approach in Appendix \ref{app:ganconfig}.

 We also provide an comparison to the MMI decoding \citep{diversityjiwei16}, which is a very popular work in this field.
 We implement MMI-antiLM for our models.

 The experimental results are shown in Table \ref{tab:freqmainresult}.
 The experiment with best diversity result and non-degenerate sample quality are shown in bold.
-For example, although the experiment with $r_{\text{thres}}=0.01\%$ on Ubuntu gives higher diversity measurements, we find some of its samples are ungrammatical.

 We first observe a large gap on the diversity measures between the baseline models and the test set, especially on Switchboard and OpenSubtitles data.
 That indicates the severity of the frequent/generic response problem.
-Then, results of negative training with different $r_{\text{thres}}$ show that negative training can significantly increase response diversity, with little or no loss on PPL performance.
-We also find that negative training does not harm the model's performance on BLEU score .
+Then, results of negative training with different $r_{\text{thres}}$ show that negative training can significantly increase response diversity, with little or no loss on PPL or BLEU score (shown in Appendix \ref{app:auxfreq}) performance.
 For example, \textit{max-ratio} is reduced by 73.7\% and \textit{Ent-3} is increased by 149\% for Switchboard data.
 Further, consistent improvement is achieved when a smaller $r_{\text{thres}}$ is used.
 However, sample quality will decrease (becoming too long or ungrammatical) when $r_{\text{thres}}$ is too small.
 The reason could be that when too much diversity is asked for, the model will go to extremes to provide diversity, resulting in degradation of sample quality.

 Comparing to MMI, note that although on Switchboard/Opensubtitles MMI gives higher entropy, the \textit{max-ratio} is not as low as the negative training result, which is the main focus of our work (the frequent response problem).
 We also find MMI‘s hyper-parameters are difficult to tune: the working set of hyper-parameters don’t transfer well between data-sets.
 Further, for MMI in a lot of configuration tries the model gives ungrammatical output samples (this is problem is also mentioned in the paper \citep{diversityjiwei16}).
 For the Ubuntu data, we can not even find a configuration that performs better than the baseline model.